Moving beyond personas in digital workplace implementation

 Roles for individual users

 A profile is the representation of the IT capabilities that an individual user has at a particular point of time.
-It will change as that user requests and is granted particular services, including applications and other resources.
+It will change as that user requests and is granted particular services, including business applications and other resources.

 A user’s profile helps deliver the appropriate IT capabilities to that user on their current device and, if possible, allows for content to move between devices.